awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-model-endpoints.md

 When an instance's memory utilization is high and Amazon SageMaker needs to load another model into memory, it unloads unused models from that instance's container to ensure that there is enough memory to load the model\.
 Models that are unloaded remain on the instance's storage volume and can be loaded into the container's memory later without being downloaded again from the S3 bucket\.
 If the instance's storage volume reaches its capacity, Amazon SageMaker deletes any unused models from the storage volume\.

+To delete a model, stop sending requests and delete it from the S3 bucket\.
+Amazon SageMaker provides multi\-model endpoint capability in a serving container\.
 Adding models to, and deleting them from, a multi\-model endpoint doesn't require updating the endpoint itself\.
 To add a model, you upload it to the S3 bucket and invoke it\.
-To delete a model, stop sending requests and delete it from the S3 bucket\.
-Amazon SageMaker provides multi\-model endpoint capability in a serving container\.
 You don’t need code changes to use it\.

-When you update a multi\-model endpoint, [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html) invocation requests on the endpoint might experience higher latencies as traffic is directed to the instances in the updated endpoint\.
+When you update a multi\-model endpoint, invocation requests on the endpoint might experience higher latencies as traffic is directed to the instances in the updated endpoint\.

 ## Multi\-Model Endpoint Security<a name="multi-model-endpoint-security"></a>